 I’ve set a tight stop of just 40 pips.
-I believe that if price reaches that level, it could mean a full blown Jeremy Lin-like breakout!
+I believe that if the price reaches that level, it could mean a full-blown Jeremy Lin-like breakout!

 For now, I’m setting my profit target at the bottom of the range at .8280, but I ain’t closing the door on exiting my trade early, similar to what I did in last week’s EUR/JPY trade.